varigence/docs/bimlflex/modeling-tools/accelerator.md

 * Is source agnostic
 * Is aligned with the business process
 * Is based on Core Business Concepts
-* Describes events and transactions through the relations between the Core Business Concepts.
+* Describes events and transactions through the relations between the Core Business Concepts

 The Accelerator will use the metadata in the source for the project to derive the potential Hubs, Links and Satellites.
 The derived Data Vault model is available to preview and refine through editing the metadata and updating the preview.